Writing a digital marketing resume is tough. There are all kinds of marketers on the Internet, and hiring managers need to recruit only one.

-There are two resume layouts you should consider depending on the amount of digital marketing experience you have.
+There are two resume layouts you should consider, depending on the amount of digital marketing expertise you have.

 When a hiring manager is quickly looking through a stack of resumes, the part that’s going to catch their eye is the header.
-Traditionally, this is just your name and contact information, but there are a few tricks that can make it far more effective.
+Usually, it has just your name and contact information, but there are a few tricks that can make it far more effective.

-First, include one or two certifications next to your name to show that you’re more qualified and serious without needing to dive into your experience.
+First, include your most valuable certification next to your name to show that you’re qualified without needing to dive into your experience.

-Next, add links to some professional sites or social media accounts.
-This is particularly useful if you’re an active user of LinkedIn, Quore, Reddit, or anywhere where you discuss digital marketing.
+Next, add links to your social media accounts or forum profiles.
+This is particularly useful if you’re an active user of LinkedIn, Quora, Reddit, or anywhere where you discuss digital marketing.